China Files WTO Complaint Over U.S. Tariffs On $200 Billion Of Imports

 The WTO complaint comes less than a week after the Trump administration published a preliminary list of more than 6,000 Chinese products that it wants to hit with an additional 10 percent duty.
 The list targets products worth a total of $200 billion, ranging from an expansive range of seafood and vegetables to stones, metals and plywood.

-The latest U.S. tariffs were announced days after China retaliated for an earlier round of U.S. import taxes of up to 25 percent on items worth approximately $50 billion.
+The latest U.S. tariffs were announced days after China retaliated for an earlier round of U.S. import taxes of up to 25 percent on items worth about $50 billion.

 The deteriorating trade conditions with China have rattled a variety of economic sectors, affecting prices of raw materials such as paper.
-And separate U.S. tariffs on aluminum and steel, which hit Canada, Mexico and the EU, have also led to higher prices on some products, as NPR reported earlier this month.
+And separate U.S. tariffs on aluminum and steel, which hit Canada, Mexico and the European Union, have also led to higher prices on some products, as NPR reported earlier this month.

 President Trump and the U.S. Trade Representative's Office have said the China tariffs are meant to force that burgeoning country to change its trade policies and do more to prevent the theft of U.S. technology and intellectual property.